KorvinSilver/Symlinker/README.md

 # Symlinker

-### A tool to create symbolic links or modify their destinations.
+### A tool to create, search and find symbolic links, or modify their destinations.

 Requirements: Python 3.6 or higher